 2.4.5.2.4 Creating the OSOPER for ASM Group Create an OSOPER for ASM group if you want to identify a group of operating system users, such as database administrators, whom you want to grant a limited set of Oracle ASM storage tier administrative privileges, including the ability to start up and shut down the Oracle ASM storage.
 For most installations, it is sufficient to create only the OSASM group, and provide that group as the OSOPER for ASM group during the installation interview.

-If you require a new OSOPER for ASM group, then create it either by using smit or by using shell command lines.
-Use the group name asmoper unless a group with that name already exists:
+If you require a new OSOPER for ASM group, then create it as follows.
+In the following, use the group name asmoper unless a group with that name already exists: